 The First Steps

 Foals can stand, walk, and trot a very short time after birth.
-Ideally, a foal should be up and nurse within two hours of birth.
+Ideally, a foal should be up and nursing within two hours of birth.
 If the foal takes longer, it may be a good idea to call the veterinarian.
 Many breeders maintain that filly foals are quicker to get on their feet and nurse than colts.
 Foals can gallop after about 24 hours.

 03 of 10